 What protocol or software are you using to initiate the transfer?
 This is the thing I see overlooked the most.
 Some protocols handle transfers quickly and efficiently, while others do not.
 More importantly what settings are you using with the protocol?

 This is not an exhaustive list, just the major points I see most often that cause issues.
 It is easy to forget or take for granted all the moving parts of simply transferring data from one location to another.
-In one extreme outlier, the performance issue came down to one badly punched down Cat6 block.
+In one extreme outlier, the performance issue came down to one badly punched-down Cat6 block.
 It is not the first thing most would think to check, yet changing the cable resolved the issue.

-The next time you run into data transfer problems, start by walking through every step a single byte of data takes to be move from one location to another.
+The next time you run into data transfer problems, start by walking through every step a single byte of data takes to be moved from one location to another.
 The issue may be somewhere you would never think to look.